-- Knife.
-We’re talking about a survival knife.
+- Knife – We’re talking about a survival knife.
 One that can baton wood, cut cord, skin game, and do all the things a good, rugged, outdoorsy knife can do.
 It doesn’t have to be expensive, but it should be decent.
 This is exactly why I have a Cold Steel Bushman knife. $15 for a pretty tough knife.
-We did a couple posts on knives: Budget survival Knife: Cold Steel Bushman knife, Becker BK2 Companion Survival Knife, and the recent Bushcraft Buyers Guide.
+We did a couple of posts on knives: Budget Survival Knife: Cold Steel Bushman knife, Becker BK2 Companion Survival Knife, and the recent Bushcraft Buyers Guide.

-- Military Rain poncho – This can act as your rain gear and your shelter tarp, or in a pinch you add a poncho liner or jungle blanket and you’ve got a weather-resistant sleep system.
+- Knife – This can act as your rain gear and your shelter tarp, or in a pinch, you add a poncho liner or jungle blanket and you’ve got a weather-resistant sleep system.
 That’s right multi-use gear, 3 birds with one stone (I know I just blew your mind).
 If you can’t envision how a poncho becomes a shelter here are a few links to help you out: 9 Military Poncho Survival Shelter Configurations and Poncho and Tarp Shelters

 - Rope / Cordage – pick up at least 100 feet of 550 paracord.
 You’ll need it to rig your poncho into a shelter and you’ll probably need it for a bunch of other things.

 - Duct Tape – I just take an old plastic card (library, shoppers rewards, etc) and wrap a decent amount of duct tape around it.
-I don’t want to carry a huge 8 inch thick roll of duct tape, but I want some, so I make sure to have about 1/2 inch thick roll of ductape, conveniently off the roll and around the flat card.
+I don’t want to carry a huge 8-inch thick roll of duct tape, but I want some, so I make sure to have about 1/2 inch thick roll of duct tape, conveniently off the roll and around the flat card.
 This will fit easily in our GHB.